kennylavender/react-slider/docs/api-research.md

 Questions this version has not answered yet
 - How does a user override styles besides providing their own components?
-- How does a user hook into dispatched actions?
+- How does a user provide handlers for dispatched actions to extend behavior?

 [MATERIAL-UI]: https://material-ui.com/